AlexandraUma/self_play_20Q/IMPLEMENTATION_NOTES.md

 To address the limitations of the Simple Reflex Host with Memory, a Multi-Agent Host was implemented.
 This approach would have incorporated a **topic suggester** and a **state tracker**, both simple reflex agents without memory, to work in conjunction with the answerer.
 This approach showed promise, however given that we’ve limited the scope of the game for this simple exploration, a more practical approach was adopted:

-* **Topic Suggester **was replaced with a simple function that selects topics from a [curated corpus](https://www.kaggle.com/code/waechter/llm-20-questions-games-dataset/output?select=keywords.csv).
+* **Topic Suggester** was replaced with a simple function that selects topics from a [curated corpus](https://www.kaggle.com/code/waechter/llm-20-questions-games-dataset/output?select=keywords.csv).
-* **State Tracking **was replaced with a function that estimates guess number by counting the number of “yes” and “no” host responses.
+* **State Tracking** was replaced with a function that estimates guess number by counting the number of “yes” and “no” host responses.
 This function relies on the ability of the answerer to only respond to the host with “yes” or “no” as instructed.

 This simplified approach, while not utilising full-fledged agents, effectively addresses the issues of topic variety and turn tracking.
 This Multi-Agent Host, enhanced with heuristics, achieved 100% accuracy in turn tracking, and in 30 game sessions, did not repeat topics as the probability of picking each word in keyword corpus is about 0.06%.

+All **automatatic evaluation results** after self-play were carried out using this agent.
+See ```evaluation_results.csv```

 ## The Guesser